|

 of disclosures (or anything else pertaining to our transaction), please

-contact a real estate attorney (not a general attorney).
+attorney (not a general attorney).
 If you

 need a referral to a real estate attorney, please let us know.
 We will